 - United Way leads the Individual Development Account (IDA) program, a collaboration of more than 35 community partners dedicated to helping hard-working families and individuals save to accomplish a personal dream of home ownership, continuing education or starting a small business.

 - Working in partnership with regional agencies, United Way provides individualized guidance to people seeking to repair credit, repair banking relationships and manage their money more effectively.

-- Job training initiatives – Any training efforts that provide individuals with the skills, knowledge and/or credentials that qualify them for a higher paying, stable job.
+- Job training initiatives – provide individuals with the skills, knowledge and/or credentials that qualify them for a higher paying, stable job.
 Please note that while job training has an educational component, it is classified as income because its focus is purely to qualify a person for a better paying or more stable job.
-This includes, but is not limited to:
+This includes, but is not limited to,: